tajmone/sublime-alan-if/README.md

 ![Screenshot of Build system errors navigation in the editor][Screenshot Build Editor]

 The full error log from the compiler will also be shown in Sublime Text's console.
-This package syntax highlighs the error log to improve visual navigations of the error messages:
+This package syntax highlights the error log to improve visual navigations of the different error types and messages:

 ![Screenshot of Build system errors report in Sublime Text console][Screenshot Build Console]

-Currently there is only one build system, which compiles the open alan source file ("`*.alan`" files only) without extra options (except `-cc`, to allow capturing error reports).
+Currently there is only one build system, which compiles the current editor's alan source file  ("`*.alan`" files only) without extra options (except `-cc`, to allow capturing error reports).
 Additional Build systems will be added soon.

 > __NOTE__ — Build functionality requires Alan binary compiler to be available on the system PATH.